HSchmale16/RpgEngine2/docs/Config.md

 An empty array means that that object has no attributes attached to it.

+# Items
+Items are things that can be placed in inventories and used on various other entities like furniture and other players.

 # Locations
 Every location is defined by a json file containing details about the rooms